 As a result, employers can reap benefits by increasing the productivity of their workforce, and by losses caused by employee attrition.

-Here is a calculator we’ve designed to help you think through the basic ROI from using of one of the best employee engagement solutions.
+We’ve designed this calculator to help you think through the basic ROI from using of one of the best employee engagement solutions.
 We highly suggest your use the video to the right in order to best understand how to use this spreadsheet!

 Most Common Pitfalls of Employee Engagement Software

 The companies who are the most successful with an employee engagement platform have been thinking about culture for a while.
 They probably have instituted some sort of OKR system.
 Many of their managers already do 1:1’s with colleagues.
 They are focused generally on a high performance culture to drive their business forward.

 So, it’s probably not a huge surprise that the companies who struggle when implementing employee driven software are those who are way behind the curve when it comes to culture, people analytics, and performance management.
 If it’s going to be a massive behavior change to start tracking OKRs, give employee recognition, get employee feedback, etc, then you may want to re-think buying one of these platforms and instead start with small steps to move your company culture efforts in the right direction.
 Of course, the right solution can also help you kickstart your efforts.

 The other big pitfall that HR/People teams fall into when getting these solutions setup is in the implementation.
 Like many HR tools, employee engagement systems can take time to integrate with the rest of your HRTech stack.
 Beyond that, it’s important to develop a strategy for rolling this out in a way that employees and managers see this as a value add, not just another chore.